HusnainTaj/afdbox/README.md

 1. Run the `afdbox.exe`
 2. Specify the Path to NASM, DOSBox and AFD exe's
 3. Close `afdbox.exe`
 4. Double click any `.asm` file and it will open using `afdbox.exe`.
-If not Right-Click and select `afdbox.exe` in the `Open With` context menu.
+If not, Right-Click and select `afdbox.exe` in the `Open With` context menu.

+### To always open `.asm` files using `afdbox.exe`
+1. Right click a `.asm` file and open its Properties.
+2. Click on "Change" Button next to "Opens with" text
+3. Select the `afdbox.exe`

 ## Dependencies
 - NASM